 Best Zip Line Adventures in and Around Atlanta

-Summer is a great time to go zip lining!
+It’s always a great time to go zip lining!
 Take to the trees and enjoy a mid-air adventure, soaring over woodlands, lakes and rivers.
 There are lots of options right here in Atlanta, or just a short drive away.

 Be prepared!
 Reservations are recommended; make them online or call ahead to check availability.
 Keep in mind that you’ll be asked to sign a waiver before participating.
 Most operations require closed-toe shoes – no flip-flops or sandals – and may have restrictions on carrying a camera.
 Age and weight requirements apply and vary by company.
 Make sure you secure any loose items; long hair should be tied back.
 Pricing shown is subject to change.